-- 4.6.5 In assessing whether or not there is an over-provision of holiday accommodation, the following should be considered: - Whether or not there is an even distribution of holiday accommodation across the area A provision of holiday accommodation that has been distributed evenly across the area is a way of ensuring that it does not lead to pockets of empty properties during the winter and ensures that excess pressure is not applied on local services and infrastructure at the peak of the season; - Sociocultural impact If holiday accommodation permeates into a traditionally residential area it can lead to a change in people's values and behaviour, and consequently, lead to them losing their cultural identity. - Impact on the amenities of local residents, e.g. complaints regarding noise, disturbance, increase in traffic etc. - Lack of community facilities and services Local businesses providing for the needs of visitors more than the needs of local residents and only opening on a seasonal basis. - Pressure on local infrastructure The capability and capacity of local infrastructure to cope at the peak of the season. - Quantity of holiday accommodation Favourable consideration will not be given to applications for self-serviced holiday accommodation when the existing combination of holiday accommodation and second homes within the Community/Town/City Council area is higher than 15%.
-Council Tax information should be used as the information source in order to find this information. - 4.6.6 It is recognised that some exceptional circumstances can arise where there are clear advantages to allowing holiday accommodation in an area that already has a high number of holiday accommodation and second homes (beyond the 15% threshold).
+- 4.6.5 In assessing whether or not there is an over-provision of holiday accommodation, the following should be considered: - Whether or not there is an even distribution of holiday accommodation across the area - A provision of holiday accommodation that has been distributed evenly across the area is a way of ensuring that it does not lead to pockets of empty properties during the winter and ensures that excess pressure is not applied on local services and infrastructure at the peak of the season; - Sociocultural impact If holiday accommodation permeates into a traditionally residential area it can lead to a change in people's values and behaviour, and consequently, lead to them losing their cultural identity. - Impact on the amenities of local residents, e.g. complaints regarding noise, disturbance, increase in traffic etc. - Lack of community facilities and services Local businesses providing for the needs of visitors more than the needs of local residents and only opening on a seasonal basis.

+- Pressure on local infrastructure The capability and capacity of local infrastructure to cope at the peak of the season. - Quantity of holiday accommodation Favourable consideration will not be given to applications for self-serviced holiday accommodation when the existing combination of holiday accommodation and second homes within the Community/Town/City Council area is higher than 15%.
+Council Tax information should be used as the information source in order to find this information.
+Exceptions may arise, where it is considered that there is a high level (more than 15%) of holiday accommodation in a particular settlement/area within a Community/ Town/City Council.
+In such circumstances, consideration may need to be given to provision beyond the Community/Town/City Council level - 4.6.6 It is recognised that some exceptional circumstances can arise where there are clear advantages to allowing holiday accommodation in an area that already has a high number of holiday accommodation and second homes (beyond the 15% threshold).
 These exceptional cases include: - An enterprise associated with rural diversification.
 There would be a requirement to prove that the proposal is associated with an existing rural enterprise (in accordance with the definition included in Technical Advice Note 6: Planning for sustainable rural communities) and that the proposal contributes to sustaining that enterprise.
 Any such enterprise (the exception) should involve the conversion of a unoccupied traditional building(s) that are structurally sound, rather than new developments.
 Furthermore, the proposal should be legally bound to the existing rural enterprise. - A proposal that would involve preserving and making alternative use of a listed building of historical value.